 1.2.1.3 the User accepting the terms of the [Gate 2 Offer];

-1.2.2 The parties agree that until the [Gate 2 Date], the provisions of this Construction Agreement (other than this Clause 1.2 and 1.2.3) and the Bilateral Connection Agreement shall have no effect.
+1.2.2 The parties agree that until the [Gate 2 Date], the rights and obligations of each party pursuant to this Construction Agreement (other than this Clause 1.2 and 1.2.3) and in the Bilateral Connection Agreement are suspended.

-1.2.3 The parties further agree that the Connection Site and Completion Date and [Transmission Entry Capacity] as set out in the relevant Appendices to this Construction Agreement and the Bilateral Connection Agreement have been Reserved for the User’s project and any Gate 2 Offer will reflect this provided that the Gate 2 Application is made prior to the Reservation Expiry Date.
+1.2.3 The parties further agree that the Connection Site and Completion Date and [Transmission Entry Capacity] as set out in Appendix [O] to this Construction Agreement and the Bilateral Connection Agreement have been Reserved for the User’s project and any Gate 2 Offer will reflect this provided that the Gate 2 Application is made prior to the Reservation Expiry Date.

 1.2.4 At any time prior to the Gate 2 Date, the User shall have the right to terminate this Connection Agreement by written notice to The Company without any liability for any [Cancellation Charge][Final Sums].
 This right to terminate shall expire with effect from the Gate 2 Date.